dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 This site was built with GatsbyJS, which is a static site generator built in React.

 What does that mean? <b>Let's go back to the explanation of a web page I gave you earlier in this post</b>.
 A browser is served html, css, and javascript files that are used to build what you're looking at.
-This is the definition of how a static website is generated, also known as "client-side processing."
-The browser (aka the client) makes a request to the web server for info, and is sent back files that tell it how to render the web page.
+For static web pages, the browser transcribes these files and builds the elements of the web page.
+This is also known as "client-side processing" --> the "client" being your browser.
+The browser makes a request to the web server for info, and is sent back files that tell it how to render the web page.
 The pages are pre-rendered and most of the content is cached.

 Dynamic websites, on the other hand, use something called "server-side processing."
 These sites are what we call "web applications."
-They have a higher level of interactivity than a static site.
-In very simplified terms, server-side processing involves a middle person in the file transfer process commonly referred to as the application server.
-This time, the client (your browser) sends a request to the web server, but instead of the web server sending its response directly back to the client, it dispatches the request to the application server.
+They have a higher level of interactivity than a static site and the HTML is generated dynamically, meaning the web page elements are created by the application server and sent to the browser.
+In very simplified terms, server-side processing involves a middle person in the file transfer process known as the application server.
+This time, the client (your browser) sends a request to the web server, but instead of the web server sending its response directly back to the client and the client doing all the work, it dispatches the request to the application server.
 The application server will probably add an extra step of requesting data from a database, then sends its response back to the web server, which sends everything back to the client.
-In this case, the HTML file was dynamically loaded because it was built by the application server instead of the web server.

-I'm not advocating for everyone to throw away dynamic web building and go back to static websites.
+I'm not advocating for everyone to throw away dynamic web pages and go back to static websites.
 There is a time and a place for both.
 Dynamic websites are useful when you're dealing with data, such as an ecommerce site or using a content management system like WordPress.
 In my case, there was no need for a dynamic site.
 This is just a website made up of a bunch of simple static pages, which didn't take long to build because GatsbyJS has great docs (and I didn't get paid to say that).

 <h3>Simplified design</h3>